What the ACT Government is doing

 - research partnerships to fund clean tech innovations.

-The ACT Government's Renewable Energy Innovation Fund provides financial support to local businesses and start-ups.
+The ACT Government's Energy Innovation Fund provides financial support to local businesses and start-ups.

 Acknowledgement of Country